Chalermwat/Privacy-Preserving-Source-Code-Similarity-Detection/README.md

 # Privacy-Preserving-Source-Code-Similarity-Detection
+The idea of this application is to normalize the source code and then use Fuzzy hash (ssdeep) to detect the similarity.

 The application can detect the similarity even if there is a change as follows:
 1. Adding Whitespace
 2. Adding Comment